cschladetsch/WorkFolder/Readme.md

 # Liminal Working Projects folder
 Contains common functionality used by all developers at [Liminal](www.liminalvr.com).

+All developers *must have git-bash shell installed on their workstation*.

 This repo is intended to be at the root of their work folder.
 In many cases this will be at `~/work`, or more verbosely `/c/Users/name/work`.
 Note that it could also be at `e:\Projects`, or wherever. *Never hard-code `~/work` into any script*.

 In fact, TODO, use $WORK_FOLDER to point to the nominal `work` folder, everywhere.